 If you have not registered your trademark, you may use the TM symbol to declare your trademark (SM for a service mark).
 As you will see below, registration of your mark with the USPTO affords additional protections and assurances.

 Trademark Protection by Registration

-While trademark protection arises automatically from legitimate use of the mark, registering a trademark offers additional protections for the mark's owner.
+While trademark protection arises automatically from legitimate use of the mark, registering a trademark offers additional protections for the mark's owner, particularly additional protections from infringement.
 At the federal level, owning a federal trademark registration provides several advantages, including:

 If you have registered your trademark, you may use the ® symbol wherever your mark appears, which has the affect of warding off would-be trademark infringers.